Why It Matters

 By the Numbers

-- At least 170 people have reportedly died as a result of military strikes against drug trafficking vessels in the Caribbean, which Blanche publicly praised.
+- At least 170 people have died in military strikes against drug trafficking boats in the Caribbean Sea

-- One federal district in Texas reportedly processed more than 20,000 immigration-related prosecutions over the past year, according to Blanche’s remarks.
+- One Texas district has prosecuted more than 20,000 immigration-related cases in the past year

 Zoom Out